sf-wdi-22-23/modules-23/w04-associations-and-auth/project-1/README.md

 ## TIMELINE/DEADLINE

-* **Thursday, October 22nd by 12:30pm** - **REQUIRED**:  Submit your project proposal to an instructor and make a Kaban board for it using Trello.
+* **Thursday, October 22nd by 12:30pm** - **REQUIRED**:  Submit your project proposal to an instructor and make a Kanban board for it using Trello.
 Before beginning work on your project, your project idea and the scope of your project must be checked-off by an instructor.
 You will need the following for an instructor check-off:
     * Wireframes (simple/hand drawn are great)
     * User narratives / user stories ("Users can create a meal with various foods." or "As a SpaceBook user looking for new friends, I want to be able to update my location to my current planet.")
     * Models and database relationship design (ERD)